blam87/Zen.Arc/README.md

 ### Setup Instructions

 1. **Clone or download the experiment files:**
-   - `chatgpt_experiment.ipynb` for ChatGPT-4o testing
+   - `Zenarc SAD chatgpt 4o 3x75.ipynb` for ChatGPT-4o testing
-   - `claude_experiment.ipynb` for Claude Sonnet 4 testing
+   - `Zen.Arc SAD claude 3x75.ipynb` for Claude Sonnet 4 testing

 2. **Add your API key:**
    - Replace `"your_openai_api_key_here"` or `"your_anthropic_api_key_here"` with your actual API key